Wrongful Death Attorney

 A final area of damages is punitive damages.
 Punitive damages are awarded to punish the defendant, rather than to compensate for a specific loss.
 They are typically awarded when the action of the defendant was intentional or grossly negligent.
 There is also a public interest in punitive damages to dissuade like defendants from committing similar acts in the future.

-Consulting an Wrongful Death Attorney
+Consulting a Wrongful Death Attorney

-If you or someone has suffered as a result of a wrongful death, contact a wrongful death lawyer at The Rothenberg Law Firm LLP at 1-800-624-8888 or submit an online InjuryLawyer.com free case evaluation.The initial consultation is FREE of charge.
+If you or someone you love has suffered as a result of a wrongful death, contact a wrongful death lawyer at The Rothenberg Law Firm LLP at 1-800-624-8888 or submit an online InjuryLawyer.com free case evaluation.The initial consultation is FREE of charge.
 If we agree to handle your case, there is no legal fee unless we are successful in getting you money.

 These lawsuits must often be filed before an applicable expiration date, known as a Statute of Limitations.
 It is important, therefore, to please call or contact us immediately so that you do not forego your rights to money and other benefits.